22.214.171.124. Configuring Interaction between Middleware Servers

-Middleware servers can maintain shared lists of user sessions and other objects and coordinate invalidation of caches.
-The cuba.cluster.enabled property should be enabled on each server to achieve this.
-An example of the
+Middleware servers can maintain shared lists of user sessions and other objects and coordinate invalidation of caches. cuba.cluster.enabled property should be enabled on each server to achieve this.
+Example of the

 Interaction mechanism is based on JGroups.
 The platform provides two configuration files for JGroups:

 jgroups.xml- UDP-based stack of protocols which is suitable for local network with enabled broadcast communication.
 This configuration is used by default when the cluster is turned on.